A Republic, If We Can Still Keep It

 While the ending of slavery was gradual, the opportunities and prosperity of America eventually led to being the place where blacks and other minorities were able to prosper like no where else in the world which also had slavery.

 A silver lining of Covid 19 has been that many parents have been able to see the distortions of American history being fed to their children in school.
-As such, efforts to have a Republic that we can keep starts from home.
+As such, efforts to have a Republic that we can keep starts at home.